Podcasts & Talks

 When I was younger, I thought my job was primarily to do research and communicate it to students and other scientists.
-More recently, I’ve realized that I enjoy communicating science to a broader audience, including giving talks and interviews about my work.
-Some highlights below include my collaboration with Mark Seidenberg on a talk about children’s reading at Planet Word Museum, including a Q&A moderated by Emily Hanford, Planet Word’s Journalist in Residence.
+More recently, I’ve more fully recognized the importance of communicating science more broadly.
+I enjoy communicating to many kinds of audiences, including giving talks and appearing on podcasts.
+In Podcasts below, I talk about talking and its role our lives well beyond communication.
+In Talks below, one highlight is my collaboration with Mark Seidenberg on a talk about children’s reading at Planet Word Museum, including a Q&A moderated by Emily Hanford, Planet Word’s Journalist in Residence.

 If you’re interested in scheduling a talk or interview, please contact me.